-Stroke clubs offer support for people who have had a stroke and is a good way to meet other stroke survivors and their families.
-Clubs are usually run by volunteers and regular meetings are held in local halls or community centres.
+Stroke clubs and groups offer support for people who have had a stroke and are a good way of meeting other stroke survivors and their families.
+Clubs and groups are usually run by volunteers and regular meetings are held in local halls or community centres.

 You could also try: